Kaliyoottu: Ritual

-During the royal reign, the Thevara peoople, who performed the puja rituals in the palace, used to come to Sarkaradevi Temple on the third or last Friday of Malayalam month Kumbha (February/March) and give the note to the senior member of the Ponnara family.
+During the royal reign, the Thevara people, who performed the puja rituals in the palace, used to come to Sarkaradevi Temple on the third or last Friday of Malayalam month Kumbha (February/March) and give the note to the senior member of the Ponnara family.
 Now the note is given under the leadership of Melshanti (main priest).

 After writing the note for Kaliyottu, the drama will be staged for nine days as various stories making fun of social customs.
 Adding time each day, the ceremonies last until the dawn of the ninth day, the last day.
 A ceremony known as Uchabali is first done by the Vathis.
 During the Uchabali ceremony, the soldier sent by Darika disturbs the sacrificial ground, and then impales the soldier with the spear of Kali.
 The dead soldier is carried away wrapped in a mat.
 With this, the Uchabali will conclude.
 It is a ceremony performed during the time 12.30 am to 3.30 am known as Bhadrakaliyama.

 On the south side of the temple, near an area known Tullalpura, a pandal called Kavalmadam is constructed.
 In some temples this pandal is known as Pallikamadam.
 On the first day, after the regular pujas in the temple, the goddess is invoked from the shrine in a lamp to the Kavalmadam.
 The goddess idol is placed on either side by a representative of the king and a representative of the Ettuveetil Pillamar.
 After the King and Pillaimar are seated, the first part of the ritual known as Vellattam begins.
 Legend has it that Vellatam is a dance performed by Lord Shiva's demons to wish the goddess victory.

 On the third day, the character Narada enters the arena.
 It can be understood from his conversation that Narada came for local news and spot observation as per Shiva's instructions.
 It has a question and answer method as in folk dramas.